Forensic Anthropology/Bioarchaeology Field School

 Any emotional or psychological conditions that may affect a participant’s ability to meet these behavioral expectations must be identified and discussed with the program directors before you sign up for the trip.

-Utica University works diligently to ensure the safety, security, and health of all faculty, staff, and students, whether on campus or traveling as part of the college’s international education experiences.
+Utica University works diligently to ensure the safety, security, and health of all faculty, staff, and students, whether on campus or traveling as part of the university’s international education experiences.
 Utica University, however, will not be liable for sickness, psychological disorders, or injuries that participants may sustain during the course.
 If required, the course directors will make every reasonable effort to assist in securing appropriate medical care for all participants but each participant must be responsible for their own health and safety.

 Neither Utica University nor the course directors will be liable for items, money, or documents that may be lost by or stolen from participants during the trip.